pismute/dashbars/README.md

 ##### -let `(name, value)`

 You can define data in current context of Template Data.
-It is very simple concept, `this[name] = value`.
+It is simple concept, `this[name] = value`.
 It returns an empty string(`''`).

 ```